timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Entry-level PM interviews don't always have technical questions, but you should prepare with the assumption they will.
 Luckily, these questions are more likely to check your general understanding of technical concepts, as opposed to being asked to solve a coding problem or know the syntax of Javascript by heart.
 You might be asked to explain how a product like Robinhood is built (software architecture), or you might be asked to explain how an API works.
 If you studied computer science or worked as a software engineer, these questions will likely be easier to answer.
 If not, there are a variety of resources out there that help provide a broad overview of potential topics that might come up.
 [Swipe to Unlock](https://www.amazon.com/Swipe-Unlock-Technology-Business-Strategy-ebook/dp/B0756MTX6K) is a book that comes to mind.

-# Take-home assignment
+# PM interviews have long take-home assignments

 Consulting interviews typically don't assign any major take-home assignments.
 However, you might be asked to fill out a personality test or play a bunch of games that are effectively some form of an IQ test (Really...?
 Seriously, really???
 I still can't believe this is real.)

 PM interviews almost always involve a major take-home component.
 I can't really remember one that didn't.
 Typically, you're asked to write a Product Requirements Document (PRD) for a specific case modeled after a problem the company has encountered.
 Sometimes you're even expected to present it at your next interview with accompanying visuals, if appropriate.

-# Overall time investment and energy for the interview process
+# The PM interview process requires way more time overall

 The time investment required to go through the full interview process for PM interviews is much greater than consulting interviews.
 Excluding preparation (which I argue is much greater for PM interviews), the typical interview process for entry-level consulting vs PM interviews looks like the following.